Belief states

 - Causal explanation (why/how, not just what)

-- Constraints (boundaries, exceptions)
+- Constraints (boundaries, exceptions, time horizons)

-- Cross-source agreement (multiple archetypes align)
+- Cross-source agreement (multiple source archetypes align)

-Last updated: 2026-02-04
+Last updated: 2026-02-12